Fuco1/org-clock-budget/README.md

 Budget your time with `org-mode`!

-# How?
+# Usage

+## Adding budgets

 You can specify the intervals you want to use by customizing `org-clock-budget-intervals`.

-Currently four intervals are built-in, week, month, quarter (3-month period) and year.
-To add a budget on a task, just add a property (`C-c C-x p`) called either `BUDGET_WEEK`, `BUDGET_MONTH`, `BUDGET_QUARTER`, or `BUDGET_YEAR`.
+Currently four intervals are built-in, week, month, quarter (3-month periods starting January 1st) and year.
+To add a budget on a task, add a property (`C-c C-x p`) called either `BUDGET_WEEK`, `BUDGET_MONTH`, `BUDGET_QUARTER`, or `BUDGET_YEAR`.

-In addition, users can also define their own intervals.
+In addition, users can also define their own intervals by adding a name and a function calculating the `(FROM .
+TO)` interval for your name to `org-clock-budget-intervals`.

-They can hold two types of values, either a number which is then interpreted as number of minutes or a `HH:MM` string which is parsed in the obvious way.
+The properties can hold two types of values, either a number which is then interpreted as number of minutes or a `HH:MM` string which is parsed in the obvious way.

 The budgets are repeating, which means each next interval will get the same budget as the previous.
 You can remove the property to remove the budget.

+You can specify how many hours per day you want to have available for budgeting (i.e. _budgetable_).
+This is configured with `org-clock-budget-daily-budgetable-hours`.
+By default it's 12 hours, assuming the 8 hour work day with 4 hours of leisure activities.
+The number of hours per budget-interval is calculated based on the number of days in said interval, that is 7 for a week, 28-31 for months and so on.

+## Running reports

-Then run `M-x org-clock-budget-report`.
+Run `M-x org-clock-budget-report`.
 You can click on the names to jump to the task.
 Hitting `s` on a column will sort, hitting `s` again will resort in opposite direction.
 Hitting `g` reloads the report.

 This is how the report looks: